+What is a Money Market Account?
 Money Market accounts (MMA) should be viewed as a hybrid between checking and savings accounts.
 Most banks and credit unions will provide a number of different account options.
 The key points surrounding MMAs are.

 - Requires a larger minimum balance to open and keep open (versus a savings or checking account).
 Some minimums may be as high as $10,000.

-- Provides check writing capability, but with limits on the number you can write monthly.
+- Provides check writing capability, but with limits on the number, you can write monthly.

 - Generally a bit higher interest rate than traditional savings accounts.

-- For the most part are very liquid, you can move money in and out of the account without penalties as long as you maintain the minimum – check with your financial institution.
+- For the most part, are very liquid, you can move money in and out of the account without penalties as long as you maintain the minimum – check with your financial institution.

-- Considered a low risk investment vehicle, you will earn the financial institutions annual percentage rate (APR) as long as you maintain the minimum account balance.
+- Considered a low-risk investment vehicle, you will earn the financial institutions annual percentage rate (APR) as long as you maintain the minimum account balance.

 If you have a bunch of cash in your savings account you could open a MMA as a method of allocation for your emergency fund.
-Because an MMA allows you limited check writing capability you know you would have access to your money if your water heater dies, or you need to repair or purchase a vehicle with cash.
+Because an MMA allows you limited check writing capability.
+You know you would have access to your money if your water heater dies, or you need to repair or purchase a vehicle with cash.